 - Document proving the appointment of the legal representative of the applicant

-The terms of the residence and work permits will determine whether you can bring family members to Brazil.
-If your employees are American citizens, you can apply for a family reunification visa to make spouses and dependents permanent residents.
+The terms of the residence and work permits will determine whether employees can bring family members to Brazil.
+It is possible to apply for a family reunification visa to make spouses and dependents permanent residents.
 However, the employee will need to prove that they lived in the region of the embassy they apply at and fulfill other eligibility criteria.

 Discover how G-P can help you manage your global teams.